HoustonJ2013/Capstone_CV_Galvanize/README.md

 Why deep learning?
 [Deep learning](https://en.wikipedia.org/wiki/Deep_learning) provides a paradigm for a true automatic seismic interpretation.
 Unlike traditional feature engineering, deep learning integrates information from all the legacy interpreted projects and learns the best features that describe geological information in its deeper layers.
 Instead of repetative hand-picking and correction from scratch in each project, it constantly improves quality by learning from new projects.

 The challenges for a sucessful deep learning project are datasets and algorithms.
 For seismic interpretation, most of the interpreted data sets are proprietary assets of big oil companies, and it is not publicly available to deep learning community.
-The deep learning research in seismic exploration community is sitll in the early stage, and because of the uniqueness of the seismic interpretation, there is still no concensus which algorithm has good/best performance.
+The deep learning research in seismic exploration community is sitll in the early stage.
+Because the unique requirement of seismic interpretation, there is still no concensus which algorithm has good/best performance.

 Seismic Interpretation            |  Semantic Segmentation